REDE: End-to-end Object 6D Pose Robust Estimation Using Differentiable Outliers Elimination: End-to-end robust pose estimation

 where $R$ and $t$ form the 6D object pose.
 Fortunately, this optimization problem can be solved by SVD in a closed form.
 Therefore, it can be easily embedded in our network without losing end-to-end training.

 \textbf{Minimal solvers bank:} Since the RGB-D data can only be captured in one view, there can be some unobservable keypoints due to occlusion.
 Therefore, it is highly possible that the network can not precisely predict them.
 As a result, the potential outliers may degenerate the performance seriously.
 A simple idea is to follow the outlier elimination in keypoint prediction that we can assign a weight for each keypoint and employ the weighted least square algorithm.
 But we find that the performance becomes worse, probably because the network is prone to give up many keypoints.
+DSAC \cite{brachmann2017dsac} proposes differentiable ransac in the field of camera localization.
+But it is used for dense points, which has to adopt stochastic sampling strategy.

 To make the estimator more robust, we propose minimal solvers bank.
 For every 3 keypoints, we can solve a pose as a candidate using the minimal version of (\ref{con:leastsquare}).
 Thanks to the small number of keypoints, we can permutate all possibilities to generate a bank of $C_K^3$ minimal solvers.
 This module can be evaluated efficiently based on GPU and closed form.